sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/demo-modelling-mathematics.rst

     sage: m.det().parent()
     Univariate Polynomial Ring in x over Finite Field of size 2 (using NTL)

+    sage: Z2.coerce_map_from(ZZ)
+    Natural morphism:
+      From: Integer Ring
+      To:   Finite Field of size 2

+    sage: P.coerce_map_from(Z2)
+    Polynomial base injection morphism:
+      From: Finite Field of size 2
+      To:   Univariate Polynomial Ring in x over Finite Field of size 2 (using NTL)

+    sage: M.coerce_map_from(P)
+    Call morphism:
+      From: Univariate Polynomial Ring in x over Finite Field of size 2 (using NTL)
+      To:   Full MatrixSpace of 3 by 3 dense matrices over Univariate Polynomial Ring in x over Finite Field of size 2 (using NTL)

+    sage: M.coerce_map_from(QQ)

 Example: factorisation dans les anneaux de polynômes
 ====================================================